jazzfan2/helper_scripts/README.md

 sequences of window splitting.

-Option -u 're-unites' all (recursively) split windows, in the current directory of the active window, in size and position of the original parent window, the first one in the sequence that was splitted from which the splitting started, itself not being a result of splitting.
+Option -u 're-unites' all (recursively) split windows, in the current directory of the active window, in size and position of the original parent window, i.e. the first one from which the splitting sequence started, and not a result of splitting itself.

 'splitpanes.sh' is meant to be launched as an item from XFile's tools-menu.
 In this menu, function keys could be assigned to 'splitting' and 're-uniting', enabling easy toggling, e.g. F8 and F9 respectively.

-Prerequisites:
-- xfile
-- xdotool
-- wmctrl

 ## symlink.sh